catamphetamine/react-phone-number-input/README.md

  * `country` — (optional) the default country (a two-letter country code)

+ * `flagsPath` — (optional) A base URL path for national flag SVG icons.
+By default it loads flag icons from [`flag-icon-css` github repo](https://github.com/lipis/flag-icon-css).
+You might want to download those SVG flag icons and host them yourself.

+ * `flags` — (optional) Custom national flag icon React elements

+ * `saveOnIcons` — if set to `false` then country flag icons will be shown in the options list

 For the full list of all possible `props` see the [source code](https://github.com/halt-hammerzeit/react-phone-number-input/blob/master/source/input.js).

 <!-- ### isValidPhoneNumber